aderixon/talktalk/README.md

 While strictly correct, it's not an acceptable excuse for their lamentable service in this case.
 Further update on 10th March.

+* March, catch-up: Talktalk wanted to close the call, given that Openreach still couldn't offer any deadline on resolving the exchange capacity issue.
+No further compensation was discussed.
+Given that the existing ADSL2 service was working satisfactorily (better than ever in fact, even if only 12Mbit/s), and I no longer felt the extra speed was worth the increased cost, I agreed to shelve it.

+* 3rd Nov: Incredibly, someone from Talktalk's offshore call centre has started calling me again with "updates" to my fibre broadband order, despite the fact there is apparently no change in the status from Openreach.
+I can only assume that this is because the broadband contract is due for renewal at the end of the year (at an increased price) and we have passed almost the entire contract without the fibre service that was originally purchased.
+I can't get through to them how little I care about this anymore.
+(Although lately the ADSL2 link has dropped to around 8Mbit/s and been somewhat flaky in the evenings.)
+It is _way_ too late to try saving this account now, even if Openreach were about to play ball and even if they were capable of switching our line to fibre without completely ballsing it up again - both of which I highly doubt.

 ## Costs so far

 * £130 xmas break on call allowance, unable to claim as unable to work